rare_values¶

 The community can help!
 Engage the conversation on Slack

-Found a bug using rare_values
+Report a bug about rare_values

 If the function does not work as expected, please